Trust check tool

 - revolutionary - Vague shiny claim.
 Verdict: name the concrete outcome.
 No nearby evidence detected.

-The best AI tool that guarantees instant growth for every startup.
-Limited time only.
+The only AI tool that guarantees instant 10x growth for every startup.
+Sign up now before the price goes up forever!

 FAQ